tantai-jin/Topsis-Raj-102217077/README.md

 ```

 ## Example
-Suppose you have a CSV file data.csv containing a decision matrix where:
+Suppose you have a CSV file 102217077-data.csv containing a decision matrix where:

 The first column is the identifier for alternatives.
 The subsequent columns contain numeric data for each criterion.